lmas/thesis/thesis.typ

 	]
 ) <machining>

-// TODO: mention is based first on paper algo, then matlab example and lastly own code???
+#TODO("mention is based first on paper algo, then matlab example and lastly own code???")"

-// TODO: probably have to explain why splitting data into training/testing
+#TODO("probably have to explain why splitting data into training/testing")

 @dampalgo shows pseudo code for the DAMP algorithm.
 The function takes as input a time series _ts_, a subsequence length _m_ and